thayton/thayton.github.io/_posts/2014-12-08-form-handling-with-mechanize-and-beautifulsoup.md

 is a library for parsing and extracting data from HTML.
 Together they form a powerful combination of tools for web scraping.

-In this post, I'll highlight some of the features Mechanize provides for manipulating HTML forms.
+In this post, I'll highlight some of the features that Mechanize provides for manipulating HTML forms.
 Specifically, I'll go over the following:

 * Opening a page with mechanize and selecting a form